 Home Canning for Beginners

 Welcome to Home Canning for beginners!
-At Mecklenburg Cooperative ExtensionService, we frequently receive questions about home food preservation.
+At N.C.
+Cooperative Extension’s Mecklenburg Center, we frequently receive questions about home food preservation.
 From canning to dehydrating, we want to help you find research-based answers and solutions to your questions.
-Below you will find quick tips, resources and recipes to help you can food safely.
+Below you will find quick tips, resources, and recipes to help you can food safely.
 Canning is only one method of home food preservation.
-Other forms include dehydrating, freezing, fermenting and curing.
-While this page focuses on canning, we will share additional resources to guide you through other forms of preserving.
+Other forms include dehydrating, freezing, fermenting, and curing.
+While this page focuses on canning, we will share additional resources to guide you through other forms of preservation.

 If you have specific questions, beyond the information listed below, please contact Kristin Davis, Family & Consumer Sciences Extension Agent, at Kristin_Davis@NCSU.edu.

-- Why can?
-The process of canning and cooking are not the same process.
-Canning preserves food by stop[ing spoilage and controlling the following:
+- The process of canning and cooking is not the same process.
+Canning preserves food by stoping spoilage and controlling the following:

 - Reputable Recipes: When canning, it is important to use reputable and tested recipes.
 Recommended sources included:

 - The National Center for Home Food Preservation

 - The Ball Blue Book (available online and other stores)

 - So Easy to Preserve

 Forms of canning